aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_fee.md

 ## Function `process_collected_fees`

-Calculates the fee which should be distributed to the block proposer at the end of an epoch, and records it in the system.
-This function can only be called at the beginning of the block or during reconfiguration.
+Calculates the fee which should be distributed to the block proposer at the<br/> end of an epoch, and records it in the system.
+This function can only be called<br/> at the beginning of the block or during reconfiguration.

 <pre><code>public(friend) fun process_collected_fees()<br/></code></pre>